 Tick-tock, tick-tock.
 The scene opens on a drop of sweat crossing your temple, the view zooms out from your desk to a sea of desks in your company’s open-office plan.
 Sounds fade out except a low buzz in your ears.
 A critical organizational file is gone and you’ve got 10 minutes before your meeting with the executive team.

 How do you retrace your digital steps in time?
-How do you recover deleted files in Office 365?
+How do you recover deleted files in Microsoft 365?

 Why It Happens